There have been times in my life where I would remember the bright eyed, natural haired, 21-year old version of me and mourn the way she loved Jesus.

 After a while, the empty ringing of a dry heart hit me.
 Partying at a rooftop bar just to prove how “chill” I was, lost all its attraction.
 The tightrope I mentally walked just so I could say I wasn’t “technically wrong” created tension that I couldn’t maintain.

 One Saturday night, while lying face up in my bed and reminiscing about the past year, it dawned on me; I had lost my passion for God and anything having to do with Him.
-In the next split moment, I realized that although I didn’t currently want Him or feel compelled to change, I wanted to.
+In the next split moment, I realized that although I didn’t currently want Him or feel compelled to change, I wanted to want to.
 I wanted to be that girl who missed God when she grew distant.
-I wanted those Holy Spirit driven ques for whenever I had to decide to keep a commitment.
+I wanted those Holy Spirit driven ques for whenever I had to decided not to keep a commitment.
 I wanted to love spending time reading pages of His book and to get stuck on one verse then rush to write every thought swirling in my head in a colorful green pen in my unlined notebook.
 I wanted to grow passionate.
 I wanted to want the Lord.

 And so, similar to an inchworm, bit by bit I felt myself begin draw closer again to my best friend.
 And during that slow 8-month process, I found myself reiterating these truths: